dev-soumyadeep/CryptoEstate/README.md

-#contract structure
+## contract structure
-Escrow contract: Tt is the main contract and controls all the operations.
-PropertyToken: The token that reperesents properties onchain.
-It is a ERC-721 contract.
+# Escrow contract:
+The Escrow contract is the core of the system, overseeing and controlling all operations related to property transactions.
+It handles listing, purchasing, renting, and the secure management of funds through an escrow mechanism.
+# PropertyToken:
+PropertyToken represents properties on the blockchain as ERC-721 tokens.
+Each token corresponds to a unique property, allowing for seamless on-chain property management, ownership transfers, and rental agreements.